-Have you ever thought about how to acquire your Oregon FFL License and wondered what the associated cost may be ?
-If you wish to be in the business of selling and transferring firearms in Oregon the FFL licensing requirements are very strict and a qualified attorney can tell you what it takes to become a FFL.
+Have you ever thought about how to get your Oregon FFL License and wondered what the associated cost may be ?
+If you wish to be in the business of selling and transferring firearms in Oregon the FFL licensing requirements are very strict and a qualified attorney can tell you what it takes to become a FFL in OR.

 FFL Application Fee – Oregon